← Back to work

 The hardest problems don't show up in Figma.

-Designing solo taught me that the hardest problems aren't visual, they're architectural.
-The dual-mode decision, the onboarding rethink, the notification gap: none of these showed up in a Figma file.
+Designing solo taught me that the most important problems aren't visual — they're architectural.
+None of the gaps below showed up in a prototype.
 They showed up when real users tried to use a real product.
-The gap between a prototype that tests well and a product that works is where the most important design thinking happens.

 Next project